Little Red Riding Rabbit: Home media

-This cartoon is found on the 1989 MGM Home Video release Bugs & Daffy: The Wartime Cartoons, the Looney Tunes Golden Collection: Volume 2 and Looney Tunes Platinum Collection: Volume 3.
+This cartoon is found on the 1989 MGM Home Video release Bugs & Daffy: The Wartime Cartoons, and on the Warner Home Video releases Looney Tunes Golden Collection: Volume 2 and Looney Tunes Platinum Collection: Volume 3.

 Connections

 This was not the only depiction of Little Red Riding Hood in an animated short.
-Others include Little Red Riding Hood (1922) and The Big Bad Wolf (1934) by Walt Disney, and Little Red Walking Hood (1937), Red Hot Riding Hood (1943), and Little Rural Riding Hood (1949) by Tex Avery. another Warner Brother cartoon, the Bob Clampett-directed Book Revue (1946), would also feature Red Riding Hood and The Big Bad Wolf playing alongside Daffy Duck.
+Others include Little Red Riding Hood (1922) and The Big Bad Wolf (1934) by Walt Disney (coincidentally, Billy Bletcher voiced the Wolf in the latter short prior to his role in Little Red Riding Rabbit), and Little Red Walking Hood (1937), Red Hot Riding Hood (1943), and Little Rural Riding Hood (1949) by Tex Avery. another Warner Brother cartoon, the Bob Clampett-directed Book Revue (1946), would also feature Red Riding Hood and The Big Bad Wolf playing alongside Daffy Duck.
 Another Warner cartoon, The Windblown Hare (1949) is primarily about The Three Little Pigs but takes a brief segue into a Red Riding Hood parody, with the Wolf playing the antagonist in both stories.

 Friz Freleng had already directed four fairy-tale films: Beauty and the Beast (1934), The Miller's Daughter (1934), The Trial of Mister Wolf (1941), and Jack-Wabbit and the Beanstalk (1943).
 He would go on to direct Red Riding Hoodwinked (1955).